brianom95/brianom95.github.io/_posts/2014-12-18-salkantay.md

     <img width="400" src="/images/salkantay3.jpeg">
 </p>

-## Day 1 (12km)
+## Day 1 (15km)
 Cusco to Soraypampa

 We were picked up at 6am by Cesar & our chef Bisente.
-On the bus were the other clients; Renata, Lee, Laura & Carol.
+On the bus we met the other clients; Renata, Lee, Laura & Carol.

 Humantay Lake (4,200m)